Seeley Booth: Reception

 John Kubicek of BuddyTV placed him on his list of the "15 Hottest TV Dads", describing the occasional moments he shares with his son as "tender and real".
 He was included in TV Guide's list of "TV's Sexiest Crime Fighters".
 His relationship with Temperance Brennan was listed in Entertainment Weekly's "30 Best 'Will They/Won't They?'
-TV Couples" and TV Tango's "Top 10 Romantically Challenged TV Couples".
+TV Couples" and TV Tangos "Top 10 Romantically Challenged TV Couples".

-Booth's background and personal tastes loosely mirrors that of actor David Boreanaz, who portrays the character.
-Boreanaz, though born in Buffalo, is from the Philadelphia area, supports the Flyers and was an avid athlete in school.
-An ice hockey fan and amateur player, his love of the sport is frequently referenced on the show as the character is often seen wearing a Flyers t-shirt when off-duty and several episodes have featured NHL players.
+Booth's background and personal tastes loosely mirror those of actor David Boreanaz, who portrays the character.
+Boreanaz was raised in the Philadelphia area, was born in Buffalo (his father – known variously as Dave Thomas or Dave Roberts – worked in both cities, including hosting Rocketship 7 in Buffalo), supports the Flyers and was an avid athlete in school.
+An ice hockey fan and amateur player, his love of the sport is frequently referenced on the show as the character is often seen wearing a Flyers T-shirt when off-duty, and several episodes have featured NHL players.